curs_refresh(3x) Library calls curs_refresh(3x)

-doupdate, redrawwin, refresh, wnoutrefresh, wredrawln, wrefresh - refresh curses windows and lines
+doupdate, redrawwin, refresh, wnoutrefresh, wredrawln, wrefresh - refresh curses windows or lines thereupon

 #include <curses.h> int refresh(void); int wrefresh(WINDOW *win); int wnoutrefresh(WINDOW *win); int doupdate(void); int redrawwin(WINDOW *win); int wredrawln(WINDOW *win, int beg_line, int num_lines);